ryenus/hsqldb/trunk/testrun/sqltool/README.txt

     accidental error before the point of your test, the script will fail out early providing a false negative SqlTool exit code, thereby silently missing your test completely.

+INTERACTIVE TESTS

+    Interactive test are invoked like

+        java...
+SqlTool... mem < scriptname.inter

+    in order to test interactive ":" commands.
+The : commands are disabled if an SQL script path(s) is given directly as an SqlTool parameter.
+I.e., SqlTool runs non-interactively if an SQL script path is given as a pareter; therefore, to test interactive commands, we invoke SqlTool without a script name, and instead pipe the script into SqlTool as stdin.
+(Using script name of "-" would do the reverse, it would run in interactive mode even though getting input from stdin).

+    Remember to put "\c false" at the top of your interacive scripts, or errors will be ignored.
+Account for this command when counting command numbers in the command history.